 This was one of our favorite hiking days due to the variety of views and environment you go through as well as the culture of the fishing huts.
 It was a little taste of everything the Costa Brava throws at you, all packaged in one day.

-We took our sweet time hiking this section stopping frequently to take in views and relax.
-At Cala Margarida, I stopped and talked to locals as well as stopped in the other enclaves of fishing huts and took lots of pictures.
-On the weekends you’ll find locals and tourists at the huts cooking seafood feasts and enjoying the simple life of Costa Brava.
-Platja de la Fosca ended up being one of my favorite beaches in the whole hike thanks to its big waves and soft sandy beach.
-If I had more time I would have liked to surf!
+We took our sweet time hiking in this section, stopping frequently to take in views and relax.
+At Cala Margarida, I stopped and talked to locals, stopped in the other enclaves of fishing huts, and took lots of pictures.
+On the weekends, you’ll find locals and tourists at the huts cooking seafood feasts and enjoying the simple life of Costa Brava.
+Platja de la Fosca ended up being one of my favorite beaches in the whole hike, thanks to its big waves and soft sandy beach.
+If I had more time, I would have liked to surf!

 The last part of the hike was challenging for us, but it took you to the best coastal views.
-The El Crit area is really steep with crumbling stairs that lead down to the beach and through a keyhole opening in a rock – all part of the Cami de Ronda trail.
+The El Crit area is really steep, with crumbling stairs that lead down to the beach and through a keyhole opening in a rock – all part of the Cami de Ronda trail.
 Then we headed back up near the botanical gardens of Cap Roig on a steep hillside climb up to the gardens.
-But soon we reached the urbanization of Palafrugell where there is a refurbished path hovering out above the sea and we had great views as we entered this gorgeous little town.
+But soon, we reached the urbanization of Palafrugell, where there was a refurbished path hovering out above the sea, and we had great views as we entered this gorgeous little town.

-We met many people from other countries on this route because it’s a popular section for hiking groups, making it a fun, social day.
+We met many people from other countries on this route because it’s a popular section for hiking groups, making it a fun social day of hiking.

 Costa Brava Day Hike 3: Calella de Palafrugell to Tamariu